 Property Description SAML Attribute Mapping (Optional) You can provide to the SaaS application additional information about the internal users from the LDAP authentication server if required by the SaaS application.
 Map each LDAP server attribute to a SAML attribute.
-Authentication Context From the Authentication drop-down list, choose the authentication mechanism the Web Proxy uses to authenticate its internal users.
+Authentication Context Choose the authentication mechanism the Web Proxy uses to authenticate its internal users.
 Note The authentication context informs the service provider which authentication mechanism the identity provider used to authenticate the internal users.
 Some service providers require a particular authentication mechanism to allow users to access the SaaS application.
 If a service provider requires an authentication context that is not supported by an identity provider, users cannot access the service provider using single sign-on from the identity provider.

-- Download the certificate and install it on the application website.
-Security Services > Identity Provider for SaaS > Edit Settings > click Download Certificate - Set up the single sign-on settings on the SaaS application side, using the same parameters to configure the application.
+• Set up the single sign-on settings on the SaaS application side, using the same parameters to configure the application.

-Configuring End-User Access to the Single Sign-On URL
+Configuring End-user Access to the Single Sign-on URL

 After you configure the Web Security appliance as an identity provider and create a SaaS Application Authentication Policy for the SaaS application, the appliance creates a single sign-on URL (SSO URL).
-The Web Security appliance uses the application name configured in the SaaS Application Authentication Policy to generate the single sign-on URL.
-The single sign-on URL format is:
+The Web Security appliance uses the application name configured in the SaaS Application Authentication Policy to generate the single sign-on URL; the SSO URL format is: